bholzer/Bouncing-Ball-Animation-Tutorial/lesson_4/README.md

 Now we want to make this program cleaner and more structured.
 This is where object-oriented programming (OOP) comes into play.
 OOP is a very widespread paradigm, so get comfortable with it.

 The general idea behind OOP is to model your program after real-life things.
 Let's use a car as an example.
-A car has both *attributes* and *actions* actions it can perform.
+A car has both *attributes* and *actions* it can perform.

 Attributes of a car might be:
 - Color